suffolklibraries/lgc/content/collections/events/blank-page-stowmarket-10-04.md

     content:
       -
         type: text
-        text: 'Join professional sculptor Emma Denby for this creative workshop for 10-16 year olds at Stowmarket Library.
-Learn how to use clay to sculpt your creations and cast them into a final piece.
+        text: 'Join storyteller Kirsty Tallent for this creative workshop for 10-16 year olds at Stowmarket Library.
+Create, shoot, edit and screen your very own movie trailer!
 This workshop is part of '
       -
         type: text
         marks: